marked01one/too-many-frameworks/README.md

 # Too Many Frameworks
-### 1 App, 70+ Tech Stacks?
+### One App...
+70+ Tech Stacks???
 This repository is an attempt for me to build 10 REST APIs and 7 frontend user interfaces.
-The catch?

-**Each API & UI uses a different framework**
+The catch? **Each backend/frontend uses a different framework & programming language**

 That means that if you mix and match, up to **70 different tech stacks** can be used to run this app.
 This number can even increase depending on how the project will expand in the future.